TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 # TPT Social trading

+## Version 2025.7.4.605 (4 July, 2025)
+### Changes
+* Fixed the bug with leader popup was hiding under the tabs;
+* Added restriction to leaderPerformanceFeeType API request only to existing values;

 ## Version 2025.7.3.578 (3 July, 2025)
 ### Features
 * Added connection progress bar for server status;